emmajanedrews/base-template/_posts/2018-02-09-should-you-become-a-buyers-agent-or-listing-agent.md

 youtube_code: Lddo3rmBxfA
 ---

 {% include youtube.html %}

 I wanted to take a moment today to answer a question that I’m asked frequently by new agents: “Should I become a buyer’s agent or a listing agent?”

 I don’t think there’s a specific, correct answer to that question.
-As a new agent, I think it’s important that you learn the buying and the listing side of the business so you can become more of a well-rounded professional.** The psychology behind a seller is much different than the psychology behind a buyer.** I also think that the easiest way to see scale and see early success in your business is through focusing on both sides of the transaction.
+As a new agent, I think it’s important that you learn the buying and the listing side of the business so you can become more of a well-rounded professional.&nbsp;**The psychology behind a seller is much different than the psychology behind a buyer.**&nbsp;I also think that the easiest way to see scale and see early success in your business is through focusing on both sides of the transaction.

 {% include pullquote.html %}